Career: Types of career support

 Some research shows adding one year of schooling beyond high school creates an increase of wages 17.8% per worker.
 However, additional years of schooling, beyond 9 or 10 years, have little effect on worker's wages.
-In summary, better educated, bigger benefits.
 In 2010, 90% of the U.S. Workforce had a high school diploma, 64% had some college, and 34% had at least a bachelor's degree.

 The common problem that people may encounter when trying to achieve an education for a career is the cost.
 The career that comes with the education must pay well enough to be able to pay off the schooling.
 The benefits of schooling can differ greatly depending on the degree (or certification) obtained, the programs the school may offer, and the ranking of the school.
 Sometimes, colleges provide students more with just education to prepare for careers.
 It is not uncommon for colleges to provide pathways and support straight into the workforce the students may desire.

 Much career support is delivered face-to-face, but an increasing amount of career support is delivered online.